cudmore/smMicrotubule/readme.md

 Algorithm is as follows.
 Both the **`f3_param`** and **`minArea`** are parameters provided by the user.
 Basically, start with raw image, contrast adjust and smooth, generate mask and then use [Skan](https://jni.github.io/skan/) to create a skeleton from the mask.

-1) Automatically choose a contrast adjustment
+a) Automatically choose a contrast adjustment

 ```
 low_ratio, high_ratio = my_suggest_normalization_param(struct_img0)